ItzDavi/Useless-calculator/README.md

 # Useless-calculator
-A useless calculator wrote in C3 using Windows Forms
+A useless calculator wrote in C# using Windows Forms